JPAG - PAST MEETINGS

 Dr James Mann - AstraZeneca

-Dr Ed Milton-Harris - ACD/Labs UK
+Dr Ed Milton-Harris - ACD/Labs

 Dr Ghazala Sadiq - Cambridge Crystallographic Data Centre

 GET THE REPORT FOR THIS EVENT?RETURN TO MEETINGS

 We will send it to you.

 WANT TO SEE MORE?PAST MEETINGSSymposium - October 2011

 You will have access to materials for meetings that you have attended.

 You will need to Sign In to activate access to your additional options.